PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 Transducers are efficient, composable data transformations.
 They process sequences without creating unnecessary intermediate collections - particularly useful for large musical scores.

-The musical context makes it natural because you're always doing multi-step processing: find the pitches, filter by range, transpose, convert to MIDI.
+The musical context makes it natural because you're always doing multi-step processing: find the pitches, filter by range, apply transposers, convert to MIDI.
 Transducers just make this efficient and elegant.

 ```clojure
 ;; Same thing, but composed into a single transformation